jfischoff/generic-maybe/README.md

 This module is a drop in replacement for 'Maybe'.
-It generalizes the functions to any types that share the same \"sum of products\" view of 'Maybe'.
+It generalizes the functions to any types that share the same "sum of products" view of 'Maybe'.

 To use the module for you type, enable GHC's DeriveGeneric extension and